S. M. Chandrasena

-Samarakoon Mudiyanselage Chandrasena (born May 3, 1955) is a Sri Lankan politician, a member of the Parliament of Sri Lanka and a government minister.
+Samarakoon Mudiyanselage Chandrasena (born 3 May 1955) is a Sri Lankan politician, a member of the Parliament of Sri Lanka and a government minister.
 He has one child.
 His brother is former chief minister of North Central province, S. M. Ranjith.
 He is a famous politician in Anuradhapura District.

+Controversies

+On 4 July 2025, Chandrasena was arrested by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) in connection with an allegation of misappropriating Rs.
+25 million worth of maize seeds during the run-up to the 2015 Sri Lankan presidential election.